 Teachers with this degree will be the front-line advocates for engineering careers, which, according to research, have not been adequately communicated to high school students.
 Ohio Northern’s program will help maintain America’s place as a global leader in science and technology by graduating educators who will inspire young people to pursue higher education and careers in engineering.

-The program combines a general engineering degree with the required education and math courses to earn a teaching certification, but it also offers opportunities beyond the high school classroom.
+The program combines a general engineering degree with the required education and math courses to earn a teaching licensure, but it also offers opportunities beyond the high school classroom.
 Graduates can pursue job opportunities in corporate sales, training or even careers in science and technology museums.
 Graduates will also be able to seek out traditional engineering careers or go on to graduate school.

-The detailed program of study for Engineering Education can be found in the document at the bottom of this page.
+The detailed program of study for engineering education can be found in the document at the bottom of this page.